-This recipe for Cajun style grilled chicken wings turns out crispy wings that are full of flavor, but only as spicy as you like.
-Delicious straight off the grill, they get even better after being bathed in a Cajun butter sauce.
+This recipe turns out crispy wings that are full of flavor, but only as spicy as you like.
+Straight off the grill you get Cajun dry rub wings, but they're equally delicious after being bathed in a Cajun butter sauce.

 Cajun does not always mean spicy